Christianity in Kosovo: Eastern Orthodoxy

 After the Battle of Kosovo, the Ottoman Empire invaded the Serbian Despotate in 1459.
 All of the annexed lands were divided into Sanjaks.

-Although some Serbs converted to Islam, most fought to continue their faith to the Serbian Orthodox Church.
+Although some Serbs converted to Islam, most fought to remain faithful to the Eastern Orthodoxy through their allegiance to the Serbian Orthodox Church.
 After several failed attempts, made from c.
-1530 up to 1541 by metropolitan Pavle of Smederevo to regain the autocephaly by seizing the throne of Peć and proclaiming himself not only Archbishop of Peć, but also Serbian Patriarch, the Serbian Patriarchate was finally restored in 1557 under the Sultan Suleiman I, under the interfaith mediation of Pasha Mehmed Sokolović who was Serbian by birth.
-His cousin, one of the Serbian Orthodox bishops Saint Makarije Sokolović was elected Patriarch in Peć.
+1530 up to 1541 by metropolitan Pavle to regain the autocephaly by seizing the throne of Peć and proclaiming himself not only Archbishop of Peć, but also Serbian Patriarch, the Serbian Patriarchate was finally restored in 1557 under the Sultan Suleiman I, under the interfaith mediation of Pasha Mehmed Sokolović who was ethnic Serb by birth.
+His cousin, one of the Serbian Orthodox bishops Makarije Sokolović was elected Patriarch.
 The restoration of the Patriarchate of Peć was of great importance for the Serbs because it helped the spiritual unification of all Serbs in the Ottoman Empire.

-After the end of World War I, occurred the reunification of Serbian Orthodox Church.
-All Eastern Orthodox Serbs were united under one ecclesiastical authority, and all Serbian ecclesiastical provinces and eparchies such as the Metropolitanate of Belgrade, Zagreb and Ljubljana, Dabar-Bosnia, Montenegro and the Littoral, Patriarchate of Karlovci, and the Patriarchate of Peć were united into the single Serbian Orthodox Church, titled as His Holiness, Archbishop of Peć, Metropolitan of Belgrade and Karlovci, and Serbian Patriarch.
+After the end of World War I, the reunification of Serbian Orthodox Church occurred.
+All Eastern Orthodox Serbs were united under one ecclesiastical authority, and all Serbian ecclesiastical provinces and eparchies such as the Metropolitanate of Belgrade, Patriarchate of Karlovci, Metropolitanate of Dabar and Bosnia, and Metropolitanate of Montenegro and the Littoral were united into the single Serbian Orthodox Church, headed bz the Patriarch titled as Archbishop of Peć, Metropolitan of Belgrade and Karlovci, and Serbian Patriarch.

 During World War II, the region was annexed in territory of the axis Fascist Italy-ruled Kingdom of Albania during the Invasion of Yugoslavia.
-The Serbian Orthodox monasteries was targeted for destruction by Italian fascist blackshirts and Albanian nationalist Balli Kombëtar under the idea of creating a racially pure Greater Albania, the Balli Kombëtar enacted campaigns of massacres, genocide and terrorism against Serb Orthodox christians civilians in Kosovo.
+The Serbian Orthodox monasteries was targeted for destruction by Italian fascist blackshirts and Albanian nationalist Balli Kombëtar under the idea of creating a racially pure Greater Albania, the Balli Kombëtar enacted campaigns of massacres, genocide and terrorism against Serb Orthodox Christian civilians in Kosovo.
 In 1941, the Balli Kombëtar combined with the SS Skanderbeg division massacred thousands of Serbs and expelled between 10,000 and 100,000 Serb civilians from the region.
 The Royal Italian Army responded by sending a group of soldiers to help protect the Serbian Orthodox monasteries from attacks.